Vigorous Representation From a Qualified Domestic Violence Lawyer Can Help You When You Need it Most

 Maybe you demonstrate your positive standing in the community through your employment or volunteer work, or perhaps you attend personal or relationship counseling without a judicial order to show that you are serious about correcting your behavior.

 However, remember that you cannot contact anyone who is protected from you by a domestic violence injunction or no-contact order, even to reconcile.

 A Conviction for a Domestic Violence Charge Carries Harsh Consequences

-A conviction for a domestic battery or other domestic violence charge in Florida carries serious consequences.
+A conviction for a domestic battery or another domestic violence charge in Florida carries serious consequences.

-Depending on the severity of the allegations, you could face either felony or misdemeanor charges.
+Depending on the severity of the allegations, you could face either a felony or misdemeanor charges.

 Even if you have a misdemeanor charge, you could wind up in jail, on probation, or paying hefty fines.

 Florida law carries minimum jail terms for domestic violence offenses when the alleged offender intentionally caused physical harm.